 For us non-indigenous people to learn how to correctly pronounce pignolo, and feel it bombinate out of our mouths, gives us, even if for a fleeting instant, a satisfyingly animated sensation of “being Italian”.
 As the founder of 20 Mondi, a cultural storytelling project on the vast diversity of Italy’s 20 regions – 20 different worlds, I’m working on a series of whimsical videos called “Say it Like a Italian”.
 These brief videos illuminate the Italian-ness of wine, food and places by learning their Italian names.

-The first of our series talk about the names of Italian indigenous grapes and we show how to phonetically pronounce the grape’s name.
-Pignolo, for an American, becomes PEEN-NYO-LO.
-Ribolla Gialla is RE-BOL-LA-JYAH-LA-.
+The first of our video series shows the names of Italian indigenous grapes and how to phonetically pronounce them.
+For example, Pignolo for an American, becomes PEEN-NYO-LO.
+Ribolla Gialla is RE-BOL-LA-JYAH-LA.
 The ucelut grape is LOO-CHEY-LOOT.
 The thunderous sounding schioppettino is SKEE-OH-PET-TEE-NO. Tazzelenghe becomes TAHTZ-ZAY-LEN-GAY.